-"Blood Ties" is a Lionsgate release, directed by Guillaume Canet.
-This film has not yet been rated by the MPAA.
+"Blood Ties" is a Roadside Attractions release, directed by Guillaume Canet and is rated R for violence, pervasive language, some sexual content and brief drug use.
 The running time is .

 For more information on this film including pictures, trailers and a detailed synopsis click here.